-These are purchase and repurchase agreements used by money market participants to finance their loans.
-Such transaction when viewed from the point of view of the supplier of funds, is Reverse Repo.
+These are purchase and repurchase agreements.
+It is often used by money market participants to finance their loans.
+Such transaction when viewed from supplier of funds, is Reverse Repo.
 Likewise, to the party acquiring the funds, it is Repo.

-However, to overcome such difficulty, let’s assume Mr. A and Mr. B enter into loan contract in different way yet reflecting same transactions as above.
-This time, Mr. A sells his watch for ₹50,000 to Mr. B. Now Mr. B receives invoice for that transaction.
-They also enter simultaneous forward contract wherein Mr. A promises to purchase the watch after 2 months at ₹50,000 plus interest portion say ₹51,000 (for total).
+To overcome such difficulty, let’s assume Mr. A and Mr. B enter into loan contract in a different way.
+The contract reflect the same transactions as above.
+But, this time, Mr. A sells his watch for ₹50,000 to Mr. B. Now Mr. B receives invoice for that transaction.
+They also make a forward contract.
+Mr. A promises to buy the watch after 2 months at ₹50,000 plus interest part say ₹51,000 (for total).

-This way of financing loan from money market serves both lenders and borrowers as borrowers get the fund whenever required easily.
-Lender gets security which he can liquidate at any time by selling it to third party to recover his funds.
+This way of financing loan from money market serves both lenders and borrowers.
+Borrowers get the fund whenever required.
+Lender gets security which he can liquidate at any time.
+He poses ownership and can sell to third party to recover his funds.

 Borrower on due date will buy such securities back from lender.
 If lender sold it to third party, he can buy it from third party at the price agreed and thus repay his loan.

 Leave a Reply